 You can also hold the button to record a video with the same tool, which has options to use the rear camera, expand your view and more.

-Draw on Your Pictures
+13. Draw on Your Pictures

 Not everyone is content with a simple photo.
 Sometimes you need to draw on it or write a bit of information to make it clear what the receiver is supposed to learn from the image.
 So, click Edit while viewing your image and add whatever modifications are required.
-This only works for images you’ve swiped to, not images in the gallery.

-Basketball on Messenger
+14. Play Basketball on Messenger

 If you want a quick game of basketball with a friend—and who doesn’t?—all you need to do is send a basketball emoji to them, then tap on the message.
 From there you just swipe to get it in the hoop, which will gain you a point.
 When you eventually miss the hoop, your game will end and your score is tallied and sent to your friend so they can try to beat it.

 Not everyone has a Facebook account, as unbelievable as that may seem.
 If you want to use Facebook Messenger without a Facebook account , just install the Messenger app on your smartphone and it will identify you by your phone number.

 Even More Facebook Messenger Tips

 We haven’t even gotten close to listing all of the various Facebook Messenger tips and tricks, so make sure you let us know about any secrets think we missed.